A Hundred Years After Keynes

 Until the governments they elected and the media they controlled dragged them into a war that lasted four years, with mass casualties to witness.
 The hyperinflation that followed wiped out their monetary holdings — and that finally destroyed their confidence.

-And the unwritten social contract that capitalism actually relied on to keep functioning — the propertyless accept inequality in exchange for security and social mobility; the propertied hold most of society’s wealth but, like Puritans, voluntarily restrain consumption and reinvest, growing total social wealth and ultimately raising aggregate welfare — quietly fractured amid the extravagant excesses of the Belle Époque, eventually giving rise to the Russian October Revolution of 1917.
+And the unwritten social contract that capitalism actually relied on to keep functioning — the propertyless accept inequality in exchange for security and social mobility; the propertied hold most of society’s wealth but, like Puritans, voluntarily restrain consumption and reinvest, growing total social wealth and ultimately raising aggregate welfare — quietly fractured under the conspicuous consumption of the Belle Époque and the devastating shock of the First World War.
+Hyperinflation enriches some unexpectedly and dispossesses others without their noticing — debtor-creditor-contract relations themselves dissolve, the sense of dispossession converts into political pressure, and the Russian October Revolution of 1917 follows.
+And the mechanism is not confined to 1919 — over the past thirty years, asset-price inflation has done the same: multiplying the wealth of the asset-owning few while those whose savings sit in cash are dispossessed in relative terms.

 3